msraredon/Connectome/README.md

-# connectome
+# connectome v1.0.0

 scRNAseq connectomics

-Functions to calculate and to visualize possible inter-cellular signaling networks based on ligand-receptor mappings within heterogeneous single-cell communities.
+A toolkit to explore cell-cell connectivity patterns based on ligand and receptor data in heterogeneous single-cell datasets.
+See Raredon MSB et al (2019) <doi:10.1126/sciadv.aaw3851> for more details.